School Entrance Tests CAT4 Skills Guide

 How are CAT4 score comparisons made?

-Different CAT4 comparisons are made using the raw score and that can be obtained from checking how many CAT 4 answers were attempted correctly.
-These raw scores are then compared to the performance of subjects from the same age group, This allows the normative scores to be determined..
+- Different CAT4 comparisons are made using the raw score and that can be obtained from checking how many CAT 4 answers were attempted correctly.

 in fact a deeper level analysis of CAT4 results are used to plan learning interventions.
 We describe below examples of using the CAT4 for: